 (ii) the validation complies with regulation 49.

-(2) If a safety case is revised in relation to more than one prescribed activity, the Safety Authority may accept the revised safety case in relation to one or more prescribed activities or reject the revised safety case for one or more prescribed activities.
+(2) If a safety case is revised in relation to more than one prescribed activity, the Minister may accept the revised safety case in relation to one or more prescribed activities or reject the revised safety case for one or more prescribed activities.

-(3) If the Safety Authority rejects a revised safety case because the Safety Authority is not satisfied that there is compliance with subregulation (1), the Safety Authority must give the operator a reasonable opportunity to change and resubmit the safety case.
+(3) If the Minister rejects a revised safety case because the Minister is not satisfied that there is compliance with subregulation (1), the Minister must give the operator a reasonable opportunity to change and resubmit the safety case.

-(4) The Safety Authority must reject the revised safety case if —
+(4) The Minister must reject the revised safety case if —

-(a) the Safety Authority has given an operator a reasonable opportunity to change and resubmit a revised safety case or a revised part of a safety case; and
+(a) the Minister has given an operator a reasonable opportunity to change and resubmit a revised safety case or a revised part of a safety case; and

 (b) the operator resubmits the revised safety case or revised part of the safety case; and

-(c) the Safety Authority is not satisfied that there is compliance with subregulation (1).
+(c) the Minister is not satisfied that there is compliance with subregulation (1).

-(5) When accepting a revised safety case for a facility, the Safety Authority may impose conditions on the acceptance in respect of the facility or activities at the facility.
+(5) When accepting a revised safety case for a facility, the Minister may impose conditions on the acceptance in respect of the facility or activities at the facility.

+[Regulation 44 amended in Gazette 30 Dec 2011 p.
+5549-50.]

 45. Notice of decision on revised safety case

-(1) Within 30 days after receiving a revised safety case, or a revised part of a safety case, the Safety Authority must —
+(1) Within 30 days after receiving a revised safety case, or a revised part of a safety case, the Minister must —

-(a) notify the operator, in writing, that the Safety Authority has decided to —
+(a) notify the operator, in writing, that the Minister has decided to —

 (i) accept the revised safety case; or